External Storage

 - Make sure that both the original and target instances are powered off

-- From Elastic Book Store > Volumes, attach the volume to the target instance
+- From Elastic Book Store > Volumes, select the volume, click on Actions > Attach volume:

 - Start the target instance

-- Edit your original instance details and remove the external disk from Additional disks
+- Edit your original instance details and remove the external disk in the Additional disks section:

 - Make sure that both the original and target instances are powered off